 Heat the oil in a large frying pan and cook the onion til soft.
 Add the mince and brown.

 Then add the seasoning and salsa.
 Then add the lentils and mix well.

-In your processor, finely grate the pumpkin, zucchini and then add the kidney beans and process until very fine.
+In your processor, finely grate the pumpkin, and then add the kidney beans (black beans go well here too!) and process until very fine.

 Add veggie mix to the meat mix and stir to combine.

 Bring to a gentle simmer for about 20 mins until the meat is cooked and the veggies are soft..

 Heat Taco shells according to pack directions and while they are heating, prepare all salad ingredients.

 Serve with mince mix at the bottom, salad next and sprinkle of the cheese your diet allows.
 It’s a great ‘make-your-own’ meal for the kids too.